-I am a PhD student working on the AHRC funded Africa’s Sons Under Arms Project.
-The project is a collaboration between the University of Warwick and the British Library and uses the British West India Regiments to explore the relationships between the arming of people of African descent and the changing nature of racial thought from the late 18th to early 20th centuries.
-As part of my research I have travelled across the Caribbean and worked closely with local historians and professionals in the heritage sector to unearth photographs and stories about the West India Regiments.
+I recently completed my PhD as part of the AHRC funded Africa’s Sons Under Arms Project.
+The project was a collaboration between the University of Warwick and the British Library and used the British West India Regiments to explore the relationships between the arming of people of African descent and the changing nature of racial thought from the late 18th to early 20th centuries.
+As part of my research I travelled across the Caribbean and worked closely with local historians and professionals in the heritage sector to unearth photographs and stories about the West India Regiments.
 I was awarded a research fellowship at Yale in the spring of 2016 and spent three months carrying out research there and at other US institutions into the Regiment and soldiers of African descent more generally.
 Before embarking on this project I completed my Masters at Kings College London with a dissertation that focused on the colonial police force in Trinidad in the interwar period.

 My PhD project focuses on images captured by and of the soldiers of the West India Regiments with the aim of discovering how these images reflected and shaped ideas about race in the Caribbean.
 I also use the photographs to learn more about the relationships between those of African and European descent in the Caribbean and West Africa.